thewtex/thesis/introduction/background_and_significance.rst

 The interaction of morphology, composition, and pulse pressures can lead to high stress states, but the instability depends on mechanical system configuration as a whole [Li2007a,Li2007,Li2008,Hatsukami1997,Imoto2005,Tang2005a,Groen2008]_, which is quite complex in naturally occurring situations.
+P.D.
+Richardson performed seminal work examining this hypothesis, and he points out that rupture is a result of structural mechanics, fluid mechanics, plaque morphology, plaque micromechanical material properties, and MMPs [Richardson2002,Richardson1989]_.
 For example, large lipid pools can cause mechanical stresses, but these stresses are much more significant when the pool is closer to the lumen [Lal2006,Bassiouny1997]_.
 Ulceration has observed to be more common proximal to stenosis and more common for fatty plaques [Saba2007]_.